Green-Software-Foundation/patterns/docs/catalog/web/minify-web-assets.md

 # Minify web assets

 ## Description
-A web page comprises various assets, such as CSS, JavaScript, and third-party libraries like jQuery, Bootstrap etc. Minification removes unnecessary or redundant data without affecting how the resource is processed by the web browser.
+A web page comprises various assets, such as HTML, CSS, JavaScript, and third-party libraries like jQuery, Bootstrap etc. Minification removes unnecessary or redundant data without affecting how the resource is processed by the web browser.

 ## Solution
 Minify web assets to reduce page size and network bandwidth while delivering the content.
 At scale, even a small reduction in size can have a significant impact.